A. J. Sass: Camp QUILTBAG

 Co-authored with Nicole Melleby, Camp QUILTBAG is a story about twelve-year-old Abigail Rabb and thirteen-year-old Kai Lindquist, who are attending a summer camp for queer youth for vastly different reasons.
 They make a pact to help themselves settle in at camp, all while navigating their queer identities and a competition pitting cabin against cabin.
 It was released by Algonquin Young Readers on March 21, 2023.
 It was named an American Library Association 2024 Rainbow List Top 10 for Young Readers title.

+Just Shy of Ordinary

+Sass' 2024 novel features Shai, a Jewish, nonbinary thirteen year-old with dermatillomania who copes with starting public school for the first time.
+Shai tries to establish new routines, explore their queer identity, and cope with stress while maintaining friendships and family connection.
+It received a 2025 Sydney Taylor Book Award Honor.